 McKinney Roughs Nature Park

-Explore over 1,100 acres with over 18 miles of trails at McKinney Roughs.
-Hike though wildflower meadows and along the shores of the Colorado River.
-Start at the nature center to see native plants and live animals.
-It’s one of the musts for Bastrop, Texas.
+With over 1,100 acres and over 18 miles of trails, visitors can see a lot of ground at McKinney Roughs.
+During the wildflower season (spring through summer) its meadows are stunning.
+Visitors should start at the nature center to see native plants and live animals.
+It’s one of the top things to do in Bastrop, Texas.

 Located at 1884 Highway 71 West.
 Open from 9 a.m. to 5 p.m.
 Day use adult (12+) admission is $5.